-Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy and it encourages them to act in line with our guality-focussed culture.
-The RAF evaluates guality outcomes and behavioural aspects, it encourages the quality-focussed culture, and it develops the frameworks for setting the evaluation and remuneration procedures (see also page 60).
+Our Recognition and Accountability Framework (RAF) reinforces quality in everything our partners and directors do in delivering on our strategy and it encourages them to act in line with our quality-focussed culture.
+The RAF evaluates quality outcomes and behavioural aspects, it encourages the quality-focussed culture, and it develops the frameworks for setting the evaluation and remuneration procedures (see also page 27).